-Chords form the backbone and harmony for a piece of music.
-If you are totally new to playing the guitar, one of the first things to get you acquainted to the instrument is to learn the open chords.
+Chords form the backbone and harmony of a piece of music.
+If you are totally new to playing the guitar, one of the first things to get you acquainted with the instrument is to learn the open chords.

 Why start with open chords?
 Well, they are the simplest forms of chords and can even help you learn to play some easy songs.
 For a beginner guitarist, this is very important as it not only motivates you to work harder but also gives you a sense of achievement.

 First things first, I strongly encourage you to download a copy of Guitar Pro 6.
 This is one of the best music software ever to be created as it makes learning the guitar so much easier.
 Guitar Pro 6 also has an embedded function to help you visualize and create chord patterns on the fly.

 And the truth is, when I first started out with my guitar, this was an indispensable tool for me.
 Now, my current students are also having a blast with this awesome software.

 In order to learn how to fret a chord, we must first figure out how to read chord diagrams to get the correct fingering positions.
 Now, there isn’t a “standardized” form of such diagrams and there are many different variations for denoting guitar chords.